-If you lived in Israel instead of United States, you would:
+If you moved to Israel from the United States, you would:

 MAKE 31.4% LESS MONEY EVERY YEAR